desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 more Signaling Records at a Signaling Name under each Signaling Domain.

 Signaling Records MUST be accompanied by RRSIG records created with the corresponding Signaling Zone's key(s).
-The type and contents of these Signaling Records are detailed in (#signalingrecords).
+The type and contents of these Signaling Records depend on the type of signal.

 The Signaling Name identifies the Child and the Signaling Type.
 It is identical to the Child name (with the final root label removed),